 Choosing which BOM Structure to Use

-For in-house engineering use, BOM structure may vary based on the engineering discipline.
-Designers and mechanical engineers often prefer a BOM with nested sub-assemblies as the sub-assemblies can be leveraged across various product designs.
-In these cases, the BOM often depicts custom designed components and provides critical information about the structure of the product.
+For in-house engineering use, the BOM structure may vary based on the engineering discipline.
+Designers and mechanical engineers often prefer a BOM with nested subassemblies as the subassemblies can be leveraged across various product designs.
+In these cases, the BOM often depicts custom-designed components and provides critical information about the structure of the product.
 Electrical engineers, on the other hand, prefer BOMs that are not nested, as they generally capture off-the-shelf components.
 Here, the way in which the components are wired together (the schematic) is important to the engineer, but not to the overall structure of the bill of materials.

-A multi-level BOM is also helpful when you have complex and highly configurable products.
-Updating a sub-assembly within a larger product assembly can be done quickly if you have structured your BOM as multi-leveled, since a change order only needs to address a subset of the product.
-The sub-assembly can be revised and used in multiple higher level assemblies as necessary.
-The higher level assemblies only need to be revised as far up the product structure tree as form fit and function rules dictate.
+A multilevel BOM is also helpful when you have complex and highly configurable products.
+Updating a subassembly within a larger product assembly can be done quickly if you have structured your BOM with multiple indented levels since an engineering change order (ECO) only needs to address a subset of the product.
+The subassembly can be revised and used in multiple higher-level assemblies as necessary.
+The higher-level assemblies only need to be revised as far up the product structure tree as form fit and function rules dictate.

 By taking into consideration the stakeholders who use the BOM and the types of products you build, you can better determine the BOM structure that is right for your organization.

-The Difficulties of Managing Multi-Level BOMs in Excel
+The Difficulties of Managing MultiLevel BOMs in Spreadsheet

-Because every cell in an Excel BOM requires a manual touch (data entry, copy-and-paste, formula creation, etc.) it is easy to make a mistake, which means continual manual review is necessary to ensure entries and changes are correct.
-This is manageable when your BOM is just a few items, but when you are working with indented BOMs containing hundreds or thousands of parts, manually reviewing each and every cell is not scalable.
-And while Excel is great at analyzing numeric data, rolling up BOM quantity and cost information in a spreadsheet can be overly complicated in the case of deeply nested parent-child relationships.
+Because every cell in a spreadsheet BOM must be entered manually, it requires constant oversight and it is easier to make a mistake.
+It is easier to manage this manual process when your BOM is just a few components, but when you are working with indented BOMs containing hundreds or thousands of parts—manually reviewing each and every cell won’t scale.
+And while spreadsheets are great at analyzing numeric data, rolling up BOM quantity and cost information in a spreadsheet can be overly complicated in the case of deeply nested parent-child relationships.

-If you are planning to use Excel to manage multi-level BOMs, there are a few questions you may want to answer first.
+If you are planning to use spreadsheets to manage multilevel BOMs, there are a few questions you may want to answer first.
 Can you mitigate the risks of manual data entry?
 Is the inability to quickly gather cost data going to be a problem for your organization?

-Arena BOMControl, bill of materials and change management, offers a more efficient approach to managing multi-level BOMs than Excel.
+Arena PLM software provides a more efficient approach to managing multilevel BOMs than spreadsheets.
 Because the software is built on a relational database, you can create an unlimited number of one-to-many and many-to-many relationships, which prevents data entry mistakes and eliminates product data ambiguity.
 You can also mass replace a single part in several locations within a BOM or in multiple disparate BOMs—saving hours of time and eliminating BOM discrepancies.

-Additionally, Arena BOMControl enables you to capture and analyze material cost information on indented BOMs.
-With product information stored in BOMControl, it is possible to track component-level estimates and quotes from your suppliers.
-Thus, you can calculate the cost of an assembly from quotes, past purchases or estimated costs.
-Because you have access to real-time costing information across all your multi-level BOMs in BOMControl, you can realize what impact product cost will have on profitability.
+Additionally, Arena Product Lifecycle Management enables you to capture and analyze material cost information on indented BOMs.
+With product information stored in Arena, it is possible to track component-level estimates and quotes from your suppliers.
+Thus, you can calculate the cost of an assembly from quotes, past purchases, or estimated costs.
+Because you have access to real-time cost information across all your multilevel BOMs in Arena PLM, you can realize what impact product cost will have on profitability.